 Note: In Singapore, topical minoxidil is still used as first line therapy for male pattern hair loss.

-Is Low Dose Oral Minoxidil Safe?
+Is Low Dose Oral Hair Loss Medication Safe?

 The most prominent side effect (24%) is the growth of hair at areas apart from the scalp.
 However, it may cause cosmetic concern for those who do not want hair on the rest of their body.
 That being said, most patients enjoy the good hair growth on the scalp and are generally able to tolerate shaving or undergo laser hair removal to remove unwanted hairs.